 Establishing the company

-H. Westfal-Larsen, born 1872, was employed in Rasmus F. Olsen Shipping Company for 16 years before starting his own company in 1905.
+H. Westfal-Larsen, born 1872, was employed by Rasmus F. Olsen Shipping Company for 16 years before starting his own company in 1905.
 He had attended commercial school, as well as doing a one-year course at the Bergen Ship Engineering School.
 He started his shipping career by investing in other owners’ vessels.
-In 1905 Westfal-Larsen took over the management of the newbuilding S/S “Hardanger”as well as S/S “Venezia”, which was wrecked shortly after, and S/S “Garibaldi”.
-In 1906 and 1907 he had two newly constructed ships delivered.
-Thanks to the trust he had gained in the shipping community of Bergen, he was able to take over management of several older vessels.
+In 1905, he established his own shipping company and took over the management of the newbuilding S/S “Hardanger”as well as S/S “Venezia”, which was wrecked shortly after, and S/S “Garibaldi”.
+In 1906 and 1907, he had two newly constructed ships delivered.
+Thanks to the trust he had gained in the shipping community of Bergen, he could take over management of several older vessels.
+It continued to expand and currently Westfal-Larsen Group owns and has the management of 18 open hatch dry bulk vessels and 8 tankers.
+Its main activities also include investment as well as ship technical and commercial management.

 The new ships were constructed for the timber trade, whereas the older vessels were used for transporting coal from England and herring from Iceland.
 During the summer season they would also transport ice from Norway to England, among other things.
 In 1906 Westfal-Larsen hired Georg von Erpecom as his clerk and errand boy.
 Ten years later, aged 28, Erpecom had advanced to the position of partner and ship owner.